 - Company director – Form CH01 ‘Change the details of a director’

 - Company secretary – Form CH03 – ‘Change the details of a secretary’

 - LLP member – Form LL CH01 ‘Change details of a member of a limited liability partnership’

-Online filing is also much easier and quicker than using paper forms from Companies House.
-You can also make changes to the address details and other important company information via WebFiling or Quality Company Formations’ free online Company Manager facility.
+Online filing is much easier and quicker than using paper forms from Companies House.
+You can also make changes to the address details and other important company information via WebFiling or Quality Company Formations free online Online Company Manager.

 Buy a London Service Address from Quality Company Formations

 Quality Company Formations provides a range of addresses for limited companies and LLPs, including a prestigious London Service Address in Covent Garden.
-This service can be used by company directors, secretaries, shareholders and guarantors, PSCs, and member of LLPs.
-The will be for £26.00+VAT per year.
+This service can be used by company directors, secretaries, shareholders and guarantors, PSCs, and members of LLPs for £26.00+VAT per year.

 When you purchase one of our address services, our London address will be placed on public record against the name of the address holder.
-This will protect your privacy and also ensure all official government mail is delivered to our London address.
-We will then scan and email your service address mail to you, within one working day, free of charge.
+This will protect your privacy and also ensure that all official government mail is delivered to our London address.
+We will then scan and email your service address mail to you – within one working day and free of charge.